A note on laminations with symmetric leaves: Homogeneous solenoidal laminations with symmetric leaves

-If $n\ne 4$ then $M$ is hyperbolic and if $n=4$ then $M$ is homotopy equivalent to an $n$-dimensional hyperbolic manifold, and the lamination $M_\infty$ is homeomorphic to $L$. \end{theorem} \proof According to a theorem of Clark and Hurder, \cite{CH}, there exists a closed $n$-manifold $M$ such that $M_\infty$ is homeomorphic to $L$.
-In particular, $M$ is aspherical and its fundamental group $\pi$ is torsion-free.
-According to Lemma \ref{L5}, $\pi$ is quasiisometric to $\H^n$.
-Applying quasiisometric rigidity for uniform lattices in $\H^n$, $n\ge 1$ (which is a combination of work of Tukia \cite{Tukia86, Tukia88}, Gabai \cite{Gabai}, Casson-Jungreis \cite{CJ}, Sullivan \cite{Sullivan}) we conclude that $\pi$ is isomorphic to the fundamental group of a closed hyperbolic $n$-manifold $M'$.
-(See also \cite{Kapovich14} and \cite[Chapter 23]{Drutu-Kapovich}.)
-(Note that for a general finitely generated group $\pi$ quasiisometric to $\H^n$ we can only conclude that $\pi$ is virtually isomorphic to the fundamental group of $M'$, but, in our setting, since $\pi$ is torsion-free, we obtain an isomorphism.)
-We conclude that $M$ is homotopy-equivalent to $M'$.
-In dimensions different from $4$, a closed $n$-dimensional manifold homotopy-equivalent to a hyperbolic manifold is actually homeomorphic to it: In dimension 3 it is a corollary of Perelman's Geometrization Theorem, in dimensions $>4$ this result is due to Farrell and Jones, \cite{FJ}.
+Thus, we conclude that $\pi$ is isomorphic to the fundamental group of a closed locally-symmetric (modeled on $X$) $n$-manifold $M'$.
+In particular, $M$ is homotopy-equivalent to $M'$.
+In dimensions different from $4$, a compact $n$-dimensional manifold homotopy-equivalent to a locally-symmetric manifold of nonpositive curvature is actually homeomorphic to it: In dimension 2 it is classical, in dimension 3 it is a corollary of Perelman's Geometrization Theorem, and in dimensions $>4$ this result is due to Farrell and Jones, \cite{FJ1, FJ2}.

 Address: Department of Mathematics, \\ University of California, Davis\\ CA 95616, USA\\ email: kapovich@math.ucdavis.edu